 WTAW Press is a 501(c)(3) nonprofit that supports the artistic development of writers; fosters a thriving literary community; and inspires a passion for literature through publishing books, through producing its national neighborhood of author readings, Why There Are Words, and through providing online workshops and manuscript consultations for those who many not have the ability to access such opportunities in other ways.

-WTAW Press strives to publish exceptional literary books, books that are likely to be overlooked in mainstream corporate publishing.
+WTAW Press strives to publish exceptional, enduring literary books, books that are likely to be overlooked in mainstream corporate publishing.
 Contrary to the myth that when writing is exceptional it will find an audience, in the corporate publishing system most deserving manuscripts are not picked up for publication.
-The industry's values are not focused on publishing great literature, and they were never set up to support or promote all stories.
+The industry's values are not focused on publishing great literature, and it has never been set up to support or promote all stories.

-Literature is foundational to the continued growth and success or our society which relies upon cultural and racial equity.
-We believe in literature's power to help us develop self-understanding, empathy, resilience, and connection with one another, and to awe and inspire us with its artistry.
+Literature is foundational to the continued growth and success of our society, which relies upon cultural and racial equity.
+We believe in literature's power to help develop self-understanding, empathy, resilience, and connection with one another, and to move and inspire us with its artistry.
 WTAW publishes and champions books that possess a mastery of craft and artistry, are unafraid to risk, and showcase a variety of voices and experiences.

 We're interested in collaborating with and partnering with like-minded organizations.
 Please get in touch to discuss possibilities and ideas.